The Hangman (poem)

+… Though the poem on which the film is based has Holocaust parallels, the poet, Maurice Ogden, was actually writing about America during the McCarthy era.
+Ogden was an actor and writer who was denied work and persecuted by the House Un-American Activities Committee during the 1950's and early 60's for allegedly having been a member of the Communist Party many years earlier.

 Animated film

 In 1964, an animated 11-minute film was made by Les Goldman and Paul Julian.
 Herschel Bernardi narrated.
 The film was a co-winner of the Silver Sail award at the Locarno International Film Festival in 1964.

+Legacy

+Ogden's poem was set to music by Alison Krauss and Union Station and is the second song in their 2025 album Arcadia.